espocrm/documentation/docs/development/api-search-params.md

 ## Where items

-*Where* parameter is an array if items, that can contain nested items.
-The data should be URL-encoded.
-API clients provided in the documentation handle encoding.
+A *Where* parameter is an array if items, that can contain nested items.

-Examples below are given in JSON format for readability.
+Examples below are given in JSON format.

 ### equals, notEquals